my FreeBSD diary

 9. exit sysinstall

-The ports collection
+The ports collection (docs: handbook)

 dual-booting

-I've only played with this a bit so nothing indepth here, however I did try installing FreeBSD on an empty second hard disk in a machine running Windows 2000 Server.
+I've only played with this a bit so nothing in-depth here, however I did try installing FreeBSD on an empty second hard disk in a machine running Windows 2000 Server.
 During FreeBSD's install I elected to install the Boot Manager, as suggested by the installer, so I could select which operating system to boot.

 However the Boot Manager seemed to corrupt my MBR.
 I got a nasty message from W2KS when I tried to log in - "your paging file is too small", a known fault but after running the fix and rebooting I got an even nastier message from W2KS asking me to reboot in Directory Services Restore Mode.
 At this point I broke out my Ghost image and restored my W2KS installation from a backup.